alex-mous/PrinterPi/README.md

 ```
 Finally, we need a logo for the receipt to print.
 Generate this from any size and color picture with the Python code in the Logo directory with the following steps:
 - Take a copy of your logo and place it into the Logo directory (rename it to Logo_in.png)
-- Next, open and run the Python program Image Processing.py
+- Next, open and run the Python program "Image Processing.py"
 - This will create a binary file, Logo.bin.
 You need to copy this file and place it into the directory with the other code on the Raspberry Pi for it to run

 If you do not have a logo, just create an empty file called Logo.bin on the Raspberry Pi in the same folder as the RPi Source code.

 #### Optional additional steps
 - Use HOSTNAME.local instead of an IP address, where HOSTNAME is the hostname set with raspi-config.
 This should work automatically on Macs and Linux/Unix computers.
 For Windows machines, you will need to install Bonjour.
 To implement this system, change the value in IP_ADDRESS.txt to HOSTNAME.local.</li>
-- Convert RPi to read-only to remove the need for power button and risk of SD card corruption such as at
+- Convert Raspberry Pi to read-only to remove the need for power button and risk of SD card corruption such as at
 	https://medium.com/@andreas.schallwig/how-to-make-your-raspberry-pi-file-system-read-only-raspbian-stretch-80c0f7be7353</li>

 ### Wiring